frederic-perez/AmE-dictionary/data/idioms.md

 __in session__ Currently gathered and in the process of conferring about or working on some thing. _Hey, no one is allowed in there while the meeting is in session!_
 __in short order__ :dart::five: With no delay; quickly.
 Quickly, efficiently, and without any delays. _The repair shouldn’t take long at all.
 We’ll get you on the road in short order._ _Bob is the best trainer.
 He’ll whip you into shape in short order._
 __in short supply__ Scarce.
+__in sight__ Close to happening or being achieved.
+A noun or pronoun can be used between “in” and “sight.”
 __in so many words__
 __in someone else’s shoes__ Imagining oneself in the situation or circumstances of another person so as to understand or empathize with their perspective, opinion, or point of view. _If you haven’t spent time in someone else’s shoes, how can you judge them?_
 __in someone’s shoes__ If you talk about being in someone’s shoes, you are describing how you would feel or act if you were in the same situation as them. _Stop and think how you would feel if you were in his shoes._ _If I were in her shoes, I’d probably want an explanation._ _If you were in his shoes what would you do?_